 The purpose of the Tree Protection Bylaw is to provide for the protection and preservation of trees on private property.
-If you would like to prune, remove, or work in the protect root zone of a bylaw protected tree, a permit may be required.
+If you would like to prune, remove or work in the protected root zone of a bylaw-protected tree, a permit may be required.
 Please contact email@example.com.

 Tree Removal Conditions

-The Tree protection bylaw outlines the conditions where a tree permit may be issued to cut or remove a bylaw protected tree.
-Examples of when property owners may be granted permission to remove a bylaw protected tree include:
+The Tree Protection Bylaw outlines the conditions where a tree permit may be issued to cut or remove a protected tree.
+Examples of when property owners may be granted a tree permit to remove a protected tree include:

-- The tree is a hazard tree and the risk cannot be mitigated other than by cutting or removing the tree, or the tree is dead
+- the tree is a hazard and the risk cannot be mitigated in another way or the tree is dead

-- The tree is causing, or will in the near future cause, structure or infrastructure damage that cannot be mitigated other than by cutting or removing the protected tree
+- the tree is causing or will cause structure or infrastructure damage that cannot be mitigated

 If permission is granted, property owners may have to pay a permit fee and/or security.
-These are outlined in Section 23-26 of the new bylaw.
-Where replacement trees or retention of protected trees are required as a condition of the tree permit, the applicant must provide to the City security in the form of cash or letter of credit.
+These are outlined in Section 23-26 of the bylaw.
+Where replacement trees or retention of protected trees are required as a condition of the tree permit, the applicant must provide security in the for of cash or letter of credit to the City.

-If a property owner provides evidence to the satisfaction of the Director of Parks, Recreation and Facilities that they cannot accommodate replacement trees on their property due to the size or characteristics of their lot, property owners will be required to pay $2,000 cash-in-lieu for each replacement tree or tree seedling that cannot be accommodated on the site.
+Property owners may provide evidence that they cannot accommodate replacement trees on their property due to the size or characteristics of their lot.
+If this evidence is to the satisfaction of the Director of Parks, Recreation and Facilities, property owners will be required to pay $2,000 cash-in-lieu for each replacement tree or tree seedling that cannot be accommodated on the site.

-Tree information must be provided, and tree permits may be required, for development related applications that include any of the following:
+Tree information must be provided and tree permits may be required for development related application that include any of the following:

-- Temporary use permits associated with new building or an addition to an existing building
+- temporary use permits associated with a new building or an addition to an existing building